xwmx/nb/README.md

 # search all unarchived notebooks for "example query" and list matching items
 nb search "example query" --all --list

+# search for "example" AND "demo" with multiple arguments
+nb search "example" "demo"

+# search for "example" AND "demo" with option
+nb search "example" --and "demo"

+# search for "example" OR "sample" with argument
+nb search "example|sample"

-# search for "Example" OR "Sample"
+# search for "example" OR "sample" with option
-nb search "Example|Sample"
+nb search "example" --or "sample"

 # search items containing the hashtag "#example"
 nb search "#example"